Jahannam: Twelver Shia

-According to a major Shia Islam website, al-Islam.org, Hellfire is the eternal destination of unbelievers, although another essay on the site states that there is a set of unbelievers known as ‘Jahil-e-Qasir’ (lit. ‘inculpable ignorant’), who "will attain salvation if they are truthful to their own religion" because the message of Islam either didn't reach them, or reached them in an incorrect form.
-For those Muslims "who have committed a certain number of lesser sins and offences, they shall either spend an appropriate amount of time in hellfire or receive the kindness and forgiveness of God".
+According to Islamic scholars (such as Ayatullah Mahdi Hadavi Tehrani and Sayyid Mujtaba Musavi Lari) works on a major Shia Islam website, al-Islam.org, some unbelievers go to hell, but unbelievers known as ‘Jahil-e-Qasir’ (lit. ‘inculpable ignorant’), "will attain salvation if they are truthful to their own religion" because the message of Islam either didn't reach them, or reached them in an incorrect form.
+For those "who have committed a certain number of lesser sins and offences, they shall either spend an appropriate amount of time in hellfire or receive the kindness and forgiveness of God".

 Al-Islam also states: "According to the Qur`an and ahadith, heaven and hell exist at present.
 However, they will become fully apparent and represented only in the Hereafter ...".

 Isma'ili

 Isma'ili authors (such as Abu Yaqub al-Sijistānī) believe resurrection, heaven and hell do not involve physical bodies, but what is spiritual.
 Suffering of hell came from failure to be enlightened by the teachings of the Isma'ili Imam, but such suffering does not require resurrection.
 According to one source, they do not believe hell will last for eternity, based on their interpretation of Quranic verse 11:106.
 Instead, they believe hell to be a possible station of the soul's journey to its perfection in afterlife.